Nancy Lay-McCormick

 Nancy Lay-McCormick (born April 27, 1962) is a St. Louis Soccer Hall of Fame inductee (2016) and the first woman, along with Sandra Hunt, to referee in the MLS in 1998.
-She was an ambidextrous soccer star who played forward at the University of Central Florida from 1981 to 1982.
+She was an ambidextrous soccer player who played forward at the University of Central Florida from 1981 to 1982.
 She was a leading goal scorer and an All-American.
 She also played for Senior League teams J.B.
 Marine, Trammell Crow, TBA, and Busch, winning state, regional, and national championships.

 Progression into sports

 After completing high school, Lay-McCormick moved on to college where she started out at the University of Missouri for her freshman year.
-The University of Central Florida then offered Nancy a scholarship for soccer, and despite being able to be a walk-on basketball player for Mizzou, Lay-McCormick decided to take the scholarship and move to Florida.
+The University of Central Florida then offered Nancy a scholarship for soccer which she accepted.
 While playing for the UCF Knights from 1981 to 1982, Lay-McCormick played in two National Finals including the AIWA and the first NCAA Women's Soccer Finals, and was an All-American.
 Lay-McCormick received her bachelor’s degree in Health and Physical Education.